-Orphan's pension: The monthly pension is 40% of the deceased's average monthly earnings in the last 6 months for one survivor, 35% for two, 45% for three, and 55% for four or more.
+Orphan's pension: The monthly pension is 40% of the deceased's average monthly earnings in the last six months for one survivor, 35% for two, 45% for three, and 55% for four or more.

-Full orphan's pension: The monthly pension is 40% of the deceased's average monthly earnings in the last 12 months for one survivor, 50% for two, 60% for three, and 70% for four or more.
+Full orphan's pension: The monthly pension is 40% of the deceased's average monthly earnings in the last 12 months for one survivor, 50% for two, 60% for three, and 70% for four or more

-Death allowance: The allowance is twice the deceased's last monthly average earnings used to calculate contributions or twice the permanent disability benefit.
+Death allowance: If the deceased was employed, the allowance is twice the deceased's last monthly average earnings used to calculate contributions; twice the permanent disability benefit, if a pensioner.